iotaledger/introduction-docs/docs/guides/exchange_guide.md

 ### 3. Generate an user address to deposit funds
 `Wallet.rs` is a stateful library which means it caches all relevant information in the storage to provide performance benefits while dealing with potentially many accounts/addresses.

-> Please note: sync the account info with the network regularly to be sure the storage reflects an actual state of the ledger (network)
+> Please note: sync the account info with the network during the wallet manipulation to be sure the storage reflects an actual state of the ledger (network)

 Every account can own multiple addresses.
 Addresses are represented by `index` which is incremented (by 1) every time new address is created.
-Latest address is accessible via `account.latestAddress()`:
+The latest address is accessible via `account.latestAddress()`:

 ```javascript
     // Always sync before account interactions